opengisch/toppingmaker/README.md

 layerorder: []

 variables:
-  "First Variable": "This is a test value."
+  "first_variable": "This is a test value."
-  "Variable with Structure": ["Not", "The", "Normal", 815, "Case"]
+  "Another_Variable": "2"

 layouts:
   "Layout One":